ARE YOU A SPREADSHEET GUY?

 I suggest we set those spreadsheets aside and just go for a sail.

-Phil Berman is a former Hobie Cat World Champion and the owner of The Multihull Company, a global catamaran yacht brokerage firm.
+Phil Berman is a former Hobie Cat World Champion and the founder of The Multihull Company, a global catamaran yacht brokerage firm.
 He is also the owner of Balance Catamarans, a boutique brand of high-end performance voyaging catamarans.
 He can be reached at email@example.com.